Momi Education Online

 VIRTUAL TOURS & FIELD TRIPS

-This summer, MoMI is offering live-streamed virtual tours and fieldtrips by zoom in English, Español (Spanish), and عربى (Arabic).
-The tours will be broadcast live from New York City, and explore the museum galleries and exhibits on the history of television, cinema and video games.
+MoMI is offering virtual tours and fieldtrips led by museum educators, media artists and filmmakers by zoom in English and Spanish.
 The cost starts at $5 per student per tour, and workshops can be added for an additional fee.
 To request a virtual group field trip, please visit our booking site Explorable Places.

 Added weekly on MoMI Education's new YouTube channel: @ Moving Image Studio.
 Be sure to subscribe for updates.Find out how to up your animation game with these professional tips from filmmaker and MoMI instructor Juliette Yu-ming Lizeray, in this tutorial that makes use of accessible platforms like Adobe Spark.